-Regulation and technology continue to play a key role in the television market, whilst concerns over consolidation remain prevalent.
+Regulation and technology continue to play a key role in the Audio-Visual market, whilst concerns over consolidation remain prevalent.

-As regulation and consolidation continue to play an important role in the television market, ISBA continues to influence a number of reports, decisions and consultations, with significant advertiser input.
-Changes made in 2011 by media regulator Ofcom to its Broadcasting Code, now permits product placement, opening up new opportunities for broadcasters.
+As regulation and consolidation continue to play an important role in the Audio-Visual market, ISBA continues to influence a number of reports, decisions and consultations, with significant advertiser input.

 As the uptake of web-enabled TV devices proliferates, advertisers attempt to identify the associated creative and commercial opportunities available.
 However, the volume of planning tools being developed in the area serves to confuse the notion of universal industry metrics.